KiClaudia/greeniguana/README.md

 # 3/14/2022
 GiWide data is in modData.
 More scripts for this analysis + results in output folder excel sheet.
 Finished coding all scripts for day0 vs day 107.
 Entered all outputs into excel file GlucoseEffectDay0_Day107. sent to SF for comments

+# 4/14/2022
+Instead of one way anova, SF thinks I should do a matched T test.
+Will redo using same scripts from GLucose3monthEffect but add it under the existing ANOVA.
+If not normal, use wilcoxin paired rank signed test

+But wait, as I am doing this now, matched T only works for two, but if I want to compare g107 and w107...
+I should use ANOVA, let me check with SF